Section 3 — Course and subject requirements

 3.7.1 Faculty Boards have authority to approve subjects and changes to subjects in faculty offered courses.

-3.7.2 Deans have authority to approve processes for approval of subject outlines.
+3.7.2 Deans have authority to approve processes for approval of subject information provided to students in line with the Subject Information Procedure.

-3.7.3 Deans, Responsible Academic Officers or Subject Coordinators (as appropriate) shall ensure that enrolled students have access to a subject outline consistent with the UTS: Handbook for that subject by the deadline approved by the Provost and published online for the relevant teaching session.
+3.7.3 Deans, Responsible Academic Officers or Subject Coordinators (as appropriate) shall ensure that enrolled students have access to subject information consistent with the UTS: Handbook for that subject by the deadline approved by the Provost and published online for the relevant teaching session.

 3.7.4 If it becomes necessary after teaching has commenced for the University to change major subject and/or assessment requirements, the change shall: